MicrosoftDocs/sdk-api/sdk-api-src/content/winbio/nc-winbio-pwinbio_async_completion_callback.md

 ### -param AsyncResult [in]

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/winbio/ns-winbio-winbio_async_result">WINBIO_ASYNC_RESULT</a> structure that contains information about the completed operation.
 The structure is created by the Windows Biometric Framework.
 You must call <a href="https://docs.microsoft.com/windows/desktop/api/winbio/nf-winbio-winbiofree">WinBioFree</a> to release the structure.

-## -returns

-Do not return a value from your implementation of this function.

 ## -remarks